 In the Ottawa area, check out Mattress Mart.
 They work with Montreal-based recycler Matt Canada who'll pick up your old mattress set and ship it to their factory.
 Each piece costs $70, but if you're a customer it's only $10.
 Montrealers can also recycle box springs, mattresses, couches/arm chairs and clothing, among other things, for a fee.

-If you live in Halifax or Winnipeg, unfortunately at this time, neither city has mattress recycling programs.
+If you live in Halifax, unfortunately at this time, neither city has mattress recycling programs.